 Related article: Is Jiu-Jitsu Better Than Kickboxing?

-But if you’d like to participate in the competition, you’d have to modify your strikes and stance.
-First, you need a training partner to get a feel of the fight.
+But if you’d like to participate in the competition, you must modify your strikes and stance.
+First, you need a training partner to feel the fight.

 Related article: What Is the Difference Between Jiu-Jitsu and Karate?